michaljanocko/haskell_bois/content/5/post_en.md

 - We're escaping up onto a hill
 - We can hear sirens for evacuation of all people
 - We're not making to the hostel
-- Michael's front brake was constantly slowing him down; he removed it—an unnecessary part, isn't it?
+- Michal's front brake was constantly slowing him down; he removed it—an unnecessary part, isn't it?
-- We split, Michael goes ahead
+- We split, Michal goes ahead
 - A random guy from _Mlýny_ is wishing us luck while sitting on his fron porch and holding a beer
-- 9:01 PM – Michael arrived
+- 9:01 PM – Michal arrived
-- 9:51 PM – George arrived
+- 9:51 PM – Jirka arrived
-- George's kickstand fell off (it lasted one afternoon)
+- Jirka's kickstand fell off (it lasted one afternoon)
 - Everything is soaked, EVERYTHING
 - Good night